Revered British designer Phoebe Philo to launch eponymous new label

 Philo announced the move July 12.
 "Being in my studio and making once again has been both exciting and incredibly fulfilling," she said in a statement.
 "I am very much looking forward to being back in touch with my audience and people everywhere."

 Her rally comes in the form of an eponymous new label backed by luxury conglomerate LVMH.
-In a statement, LVMH chairman and CEO, Bernard Arnault, called Philo as "one of the most talented designers of our time."
+In a statement to WWD, LVMH chairman and CEO, Bernard Arnault, called Philo as "one of the most talented designers of our time."

 Fashion fanatics have been following Philo's work for two decades.
 In 2001, Philo took over from Stella McCartney as creative director of luxury French fashion house Chloé.
 She migrated to Céline in 2008, by which time she had a cult following in tow.